Periklismant/oPIEC/README.md

 # oPIEC: Online Probabilistic Interval-based Event Calculus

-oPIEC is an implementation of the [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus) handling the uncertainty of data streams.
-First, instantaneous probabilities of fluents, expressing complex activities, are calculated, using Event Calculus rules, at each time-point of a data stream.
+oPIEC is an implementation of the [Event Calculus](https://en.wikipedia.org/wiki/Event_calculus) for reasoning over noisy data streams.
+First, oPIEC derives the instantaneous probabilities of fluents, expressing complex activities, at each time-point of a data stream.
 Afterwards, oPIEC processes these probabilities to compute the maximal temporal intervals during which a fluent holds.

 ## Probabilistic Complex Activity/Event Recognition